 The WLGA is a cross party organisation and its decision-making arrangements are politically balanced, reflecting the combined political composition of the authorities within its membership.

-The Association’s main decision-making bodies are the Council – comprising 70 members proportionately representing the populations they serve – and the Coordinating Committee – comprising the 22 council leaders.
-Through this mechanism, there is a direct link between the WLGA’s governance arrangements and every individual voter in Wales.
-Electors vote for their councillors in the local government elections; the elected members in turn form governing administrations and elect a leader, and those leaders and councillors are elected on to the WLGA’s Council and Coordinating Committee.
-The Leader of the largest political group automatically becomes the Leader of the Association.
+The WLGA is a member-led organization through its main decision-making bodies are the Council – comprising 79 members proportionately representing the populations they serve – and the Executive Board – comprising the 22 council leaders.
+Through these mechanisms, there is a direct link between the WLGA’s governance arrangements and every individual voter in Wales.
+Electors vote for their councillors in the local government elections; the elected councillors in turn form governing administrations and elect a leader, and those leaders and councillors are elected on to the WLGA’s Council and Executive Board.

-The Association promotes the important role of local government to Assembly Members and seeks to enhance and protect councils’ reputation and secure positive change to legislation.
+The WLGA promotes the important role of local government to Assembly Members and seeks to enhance and protect councils’ reputation and secure positive change to legislation.

 Much of the WLGA’s work is focussed on the National Assembly for Wales, the Welsh Government and other national stakeholders and partners.
-This involves engagement with Ministers, National Assembly Members, and other national and governmental organisations.
-The Association’s lobbying work is therefore extensive.
+The WLGA also liaises with the Wales Office and works closely with the LGA in London in seeking to influence non-devolved policies and legislation and, in particular, responding to developments around Brexit.
+The WLGA’s work involves engagement with Ministers, National Assembly Members, and other national and governmental organisations.
+The WLGA’s lobbying work is therefore extensive.

 Our key areas of work include:

-- Bilateral meetings between WLGA Spokespersons and Ministers;
+- Bilateral meetings between WLGA Spokespersons, Cabinet Secretaries and Ministers;

 - Pre and post-legislative scrutiny with the National Assembly for Wales, UK Parliament and the European Parliament;

 - Policy development and joint working with the Welsh Government and UK Government;